build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 ## Add PySpark analysis and unit test

 As mentioned, we'll be using the NOAA GSOD dataset.
-What I want to do is make it easy to create a year-over-year analysis for an optional specific location, provided as a parameter to the Spark job.
+What we'll do in this this first commit is add our main PySpark entrypoint script and a new class that can return the largest values from a Spark DataFrame.

 Let's take a quick look at the data.
+The raw structure is fairly typical and straight-forward.
+We have an S3 bucket with CSV files split into yearly partitions.
+Each CSV file is a specific weather station ID.
+If we open one of the files, it contains daily weather readings including min, max, and mean measures of temperature, wind, and pressure as well as information about the amount and type of precipitation.
+You can find more information about the dataset on [noaa.gov](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00516).

+The station ID for Boeing Field in Seattle, WA is `72793524234`.
+Let's take a look at the the data from that station for 2022 - it's located at `s3://noaa-gsod-pds/2022/72793524234.csv`.

 ```
 +-----------+----------+--------+----------+---------+---------------------------+----+---------------+----+---------------+------+--------------+----+--------------+-----+----------------+----+---------------+-----+-----+----+--------------+----+--------------+----+---------------+-----+------+